kbs1/openxdagpool/README.md

 This software allows you to easily open a Dagger (XDAG) pool with a nice, comfortable UI available to your users.

 # Features
-- detailed pool and network statistics, including graphs (hashrate, active miners, difficulty, ...)
+- detailed pool and network statistics, including graphs (hashrate, active miners, difficulty, found blocks, ...)
 - address balance checker tool
 - detailed payouts (exportable) for any pool miner
+- list of found blocks by the pool
 - leaderboard
 - detailed guides on how to set-up miners
-- rich administration interface allowing to customise many aspects of the website
+- rich administration interface allowing to customise many aspects of the website and view admin-related information
 - independent of 3rd party services (all data is exported / queried on local pool software)
 - secure, with clean code and expandability in mind
 - optional registration allows users to manage their miners in one place